-8.5.1 Inflatable rescue boats (IRBs)
+4.5 Inflatable Rescue Boats (IRB)

-Inflatable rescue boats and motors shall meet the specifications of ILS and the host country, and be supplied by the host organising committee.
+Inflatable rescue boats and motors shall meet the specifications of the ILS and the host country, and be supplied by the host organising committee.
 The organising committee shall make IRB boat and motor specifications available to teams well in advance of the competition.

-Video camera: If a camera is mounted on the IRB it must be installed on a mounting device and toggle strap supplied or recommended by the manufacturer of the device.
+Video camera: If a camera is mounted on the IRB, it must be installed on a mounting device and toggle strap supplied or recommended by the manufacturer of the device.
 The camera may only be mounted on the transom or on the cowling of the motor.